tianhaoz95/codeNboba/docs/README.md

-# Welcome
+# Welcome to Code & Boba

+## Objective

-Welcome to Code & Boba, a site to organize and document my projects and notes.
+A site to organize and document projects, notes and plans.

+## Background

-I started the site when I found myself looking around the interet for the same informatio again and again wastig a ton of time.
+I started the site when I found myself looking around the interet for the same information again and again during development wastig a ton of time.

-As a developer, especially one that love making stuff, there are way too many things to remember.
+After experimenting with various methods, I concluded that the solution is a notebook that is:

+- Asscesible
+- Organized
+- Detailed

 <Disqus/>